ProsperousJoy/Kimia-Farma-Performance-Analysis/README.md

 A repositeroy made to contain the files necessary for the project based internship at Kimia Farma by Rakamin Academy

 # Files
-query.sql = Contains the query for creating the table "kf_analisa" Dashboard.png = A screenshot of the dashboard
+query.sql = Contains the query for creating the table "kf_analisa" \n Dashboard.png = A screenshot of the dashboard